Have you optimized your website for ChatGPT yet?

 Ensure your site is crawlable

-Increasing use in enterprise and tools like Notion AI, Slack AI, Claude is known as “the writer’s tool” due to its excellence in adapting to your brand voice and helping you write so you don’t sound like your writing is produced by a bot.
+Increasing use in enterprises and embedded into tools like Notion AI and Slack AI, Claude is known as “the writer’s tool” due to its excellence in adapting to your brand voice and helping you write so that your writing doesn’t sound like a bot produced it (which has been a frequent criticism of ChatGPT, for example).

 Optimization strategy: